thomasclarke1969/documentation/android/integration/synchronization.md

 To support partial sync, the Conversation object has been updated with the following new methods:

-  1. `getTotalMessageCount()` - This method will return the total number of messages in a conversation, including all historic messages that have yet to be fetched.
+  1. `getTotalMessageCount()` - This method will return the total number of messages in a conversation, including all historic messages that have yet to be synced.
   2. `getTotalUnreadMessageCount()` - This method will return the total number of unread messages in a conversation including all unread historic messages.
-  3. `syncMoreHistoricMessages(int suggestedNumberOfMessages)` - This method will fetch at least the specified number of historic messages in a conversation.
+  3. `syncMoreHistoricMessages(int suggestedNumberOfMessages)` - This method will sync at least the specified number of historic messages in a conversation.
+  4. `syncFromEarliestUnreadMessage` - Synchronizes message history starting from the earliest unread Message up to the last Message.
-  4. `syncAllHistoricMessages()` - This method will fetch all messages in the conversation.
+  5. `syncAllHistoricMessages()` - This method will sync all messages in the conversation.
-  5. `getHistoricSyncStatus()` - This method will return one of values from HistoricMessageStatus.
+  6. `getHistoricSyncStatus()` - This method will return one of values from HistoricMessageStatus.
 Based on the returned value, you can determine the historic message status for the conversation.
 The states are as follows:

   	1. `NO_MORE_AVAILABLE` - This state is returned if the all the messages have been downloaded from the server.
-  	2. `MORE_AVAILABLE` - This state is returned if there are messages that could be fetched fromthe server.
+  	2. `MORE_AVAILABLE` - This state is returned if there are messages that could be synced from the server.
-  	3. `SYNC_PENDING` - This state is returned when there is a pending request to fetch historic messages from the server.
+  	3. `SYNC_PENDING` - This state is returned when there is a pending request to sync historic messages from the server.

 ## Synchronization Listener
-The Layer SDK also provides a synchronization listener that alerts your application when a synchronization is about to begin, and when a synchronization has successfully completed. `onBeforeSync`,`onProgress` and`onAfterSync` will only recieve notifications during the first sync (first time a user logs in or when a user logs in on a new device). `onSyncError` will be notified if any error occurs anytime a syncronization is happening.
+The Layer SDK also provides a synchronization listener that alerts your application when a synchronization is about to begin, and when a synchronization has successfully completed. `onBeforeSync`,`onSyncProgress` and`onAfterSync` will only recieve notifications during the first sync (first time a user logs in or when a user logs in on a new device). `onSyncError` will be notified if any error occurs anytime a syncronization is happening.
 Your application should register as a `LayerSyncListener` to receive these call backs.

 ```java
 public class MyApplication extends Application implements LayerSyncListener {